mintic-ai/ephemeral/docs/development/debugging.md

 - [ ] Verify network connectivity
 - [ ] Check disk space

-This debugging guide should help developers quickly identify and resolve issues in the Docker On-Demand system.
+This debugging guide should help developers quickly identify and resolve issues in the Ephemeral system.
 Remember to always start with the logs and work systematically through potential causes.